 2. Conduct a cost-benefit analysis of using a virtual receptionist.
 (Don’t forget to include your monthly expected call volume and any software or services you may need to add.)

 3. Compare and see what the best value is: Not just for your current needs, but for where you want your business to be.
 Let’s say, for example, you’re running a busy veterinary clinic but you do not have the budget to hire another employee to answer calls after-hours.
-You may benefit more from investing in veterinary answering services to help expand your business.
+You may benefit more from investing in veterinary answering services or after hours answering services to help expand your business.

 Price isn’t the only factor in choosing a receptionist solution.
 A receptionist is in your office assisting with a variety of tasks that a virtual receptionist might not, right?